Cachop0/py-3ds-blowfish-extractor/readme.md

 # Blowfish Extractor
-A Python script to extract _blowfish keys_ from a DS or DSi BIOS dump.
+A Python script to extract _blowfish keys_ from a 3DS' Bios11 BootROM.

 More information about the blowfish keys can be found in [GBATek](https://problemkaputt.de/gbatek.htm#dsencryptionbygamecodeidcodekey1).